factor/factor/reference/rebase-bindings-20260908/README.md

 ## Corrections demonstrated by tests

 - `finder-before.log`: importing both `endian` and `alien.data` makes the incoming unqualified `little-endian?` ambiguous.
 The former is the generated predicate for the endian singleton; the latter detects native byte order.
-Qualifying all four uses as `alien.data:little-endian?` resolves the parser error.
+Qualifying all three uses as `alien.data:little-endian?` resolves the parser error.
 - `linux-native-errno-before.log`: incoming `unsupported-ioctl?` compared the numeric errno with an array of constant *words*, so EINVAL returned false.
 Evaluating the four errno constants before constructing the array fixes it.
 The regression now checks EINVAL, ENOTTY, ENOSYS and EOPNOTSUPP, alongside unrelated EBADF/EACCES and a non-error object.
 Other incoming array literals were reviewed; the event-mask table intentionally stores alien enum words and converts them through `enum>number`.
 - Both fixes are committed as `cf93253f36`. `linux-native.log` records all 20 unit tests and 8 expected-failure tests passing, including existing libudev callback-signature coverage preserved by conflict resolution.
 This runner tests `linux.input-events` recursively, so its FFI tests run once.